PPCPs and EDCs in Drinking Water - Contaminants of Emerging Concern

 Regulation

-The presence of PPCPs and other rising contaminants in drinking water is certifiably not another issue, and important research is as yet required to know both the extent of the issue and its suggestions for the wellbeing of people in the public drinking water supply.
-Yet, progressions in diagnostic technologies presently make it conceivable to investigate a more extensive scope of contaminants in drinking water with more important sensitivity and specificity than before.
+The presence of PPCPs and other rising contaminants in drinking water is not another issue, and important research is required to understand the extent of the issue and its implications for the well-being of people in the public drinking water supply.

 How Can You Help Reduce and Prevent PPCs and EDCs in the Environment

-You can act now to keep your exposure to a portion of the PPCs and EDCs surrounding us and step toward making the world more secure for all.
+You can act now to keep your exposure to some of the PPCs and EDCs surrounding us and step toward making the world more secure.

 On an individual level, taking little, basic advances can largely affect the number of PPCPs and EDCs in our water supply: